-Have any of you ever been the recipient of a negative comment about your weight or shape from your friends, family, or dating partners?
+Have any of you ever received a negative comment about your appearance from your family, friends, or dating partners?

 How did that make you feel?

 Discuss participant's personal experiences in these areas and the impact on their emotions and self-worth (i.e., emphasize the personal costs of society's focus on the appearance-ideal for women).